philherbert/veteran-facing-services-tools/README.md

 - You also need Yarn.
 To install Yarn, you'll use Homebrew.
 In Terminal, run `brew install yarn`

 **Clone the veteran-facing-services-tools repo:**

-You can put the repo anywhere on your computer, but as a suggestion:
-- In Terminal, navigate to your desktop: `cd ~/desktop`
 - Clone the Github repo by running: `git clone https://github.com/department-of-veterans-affairs/veteran-facing-services-tools.git`
 - Then: `cd veteran-facing-services-tools`
 - Run `yarn` to install dependencies for each module